bbc/hive-messages/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License

+Simple Stats Store is available to everyone under the terms of the MIT open source licence.
+Take a look at the LICENSE file in the code.

+Copyright (c) 2015 BBC